suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 It's not just about today's functionality but tomorrow's understanding and adaptability.
 Remember that code is read far more often than it is written, so invest time in making it clear and concise.
 Complexity may seem impressive at first, but simplicity endures and scales."

 In essence, focus on writing simple solutions to complex problems, embrace modularity, avoid premature optimization, and constantly refactor for clarity and efficiency.
 Keep learning new techniques and best practices to enhance your coding prowess while ensuring that your code remains as straightforward and intelligible as possible.

+# 2024-01-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote emphasizes the importance of not over-engineering solutions or optimizing too early in the development process.
+It's a reminder to programmers that they should write clean, understandable code initially, as clarity enhances collaboration, reduces bugs, and eases future improvements.
+Optimization should come later, once performance bottlenecks have been identified through measurement and analysis.